Alpha-VL/ConvMAE/README.md

 ***27/May/2022***

 1. The supported codes for ImageNet-1K pretraining.
-2. The supported codes and models for semantci segmentation are provided.
+2. The supported codes and models for semantic segmentation are provided.

 ***20/May/2022***